A Hug Can Make All the Difference

 Don’t miss YGB’s next virtual event: Tuesday, Nov 17, 7 pm.

-Gabriel Gallego, age 18, and Zoe Medley, age 15, began volunteering at SEED Impact in 2020.
-As diverse nonprofit leaders (SEED clients) reflect on their vision, obstacles, progression, and outcomes, Gabe and Zoe reflect on the deeply profound intentions of those working in the nonprofit sector, and share their views on important social causes of our time.
+Gabriel Gallego, age 18, and Phoenix Medley, age 15, began volunteering at SEED Impact in 2020.
+As diverse nonprofit leaders (SEED clients) reflect on their vision, obstacles, progression, and outcomes, Gabe and Phoenix reflect on the deeply profound intentions of those working in the nonprofit sector, and share their views on important social causes of our time.